 To determine which Interconnection Customers proceed to the Cluster Study, the CAISO will score Interconnection Customers pursuant to Section 4.1.1 of this RIS.

 4) If Interconnection Customers with the same scores would exceed the 150% limit, the CAISO will use those Interconnection Customers with the lowest distribution factors until it reaches the 150% limit.
-The distribution factor is the percentage of the Interconnection Customer’s incremental increase in output that flows on a particular transmission line or transformer when the displaced generation is spread proportionally across all dispatched resources in the Control Area.
+The distribution factor is the percentage of the Interconnection Customer’s incremental increase in output that flows on a particular transmission line or transformer when the displaced generation is spread proportionally across all dispatched resources in the Balancing Authority Area.

 5) If Interconnection Customers with the same scores and same distribution factors would together exceed the 150% limit, the CAISO will auction the right for those Interconnection Customers to be studied pursuant to Section 4.1.2 of this RIS.